franlo42/franlo42/README.md

 - 🪲 Let's go hunt some bugs!

 ---
-> "*If we pull together and commit ourselves, then we can push through anything.*" Mona de Octocat
+> "*If we pull together and commit ourselves, then we can push through anything.*" Mona the Octocat